michaelavila/UITableViewDataSource-RACExtensions/README.md

 0. `bundle exec pod install`
 0. `open Example.xcworkspace`

-The primary difference between the Basic and Protocol examples are the use of the RACTableViewCell protocol to render objects other than strings.
+The primary difference between the Basic and Protocol examples is the use of the RACTableViewCell protocol to render objects other than strings.

 Both examples are very short and should be easy to digest.
 In particular, pay attention to the `EAppDelegate.m` files in both projects.
-In the Protocol project, it is important to notice both the additional class `ETableViewCell` as well as setting that class on the prototype cell in `Main.storyboard`.
+In the Protocol project, it is important to notice both the additional `ETableViewCell` class as well as setting that class on the prototype cell in `Main.storyboard`.
 Pay attention to both.